 Something very strange has been happening to me recently, and I’m not impressed.
-After years of battling premature ejaculation I’ve suddenly been hit by another sexual curve-ball.
+After years of battling premature ejaculation, I’ve been hit by another sexual curve-ball.

-Every time I’m with a new partner I can’t get an erection the first time we try to have sex.
-But that’s not all.
+Every time I’m with a new partner, no matter how much I try, I just can’t get an erection the first time we try to have sex.

 The problem only resolves when we sleep next to each other, wake up the next morning and try again.
 And from that moment on, everything goes back to normal.